-The corona performance of the proposed line was also predicted using the BPA Corona and Field Effects Program (USDOE, undated).
+The corona performance of the proposed line, which affects audible and radio noise emissions, also was calculated using the BPA Corona and Field Effects Program (USDOE, undated).
 Corona performance is calculated using empirical equations that have been developed over several years from the results of measurements on numerous high-voltage lines (Chartier and Stearns, 1981; Chartier, 1983).
 The validity of this approach for corona-generated audible noise has been demonstrated through comparisons with measurements on other lines all over the United States (IEEE Committee Report, 1982).
 The accuracy of this method for predicting corona-generated radio and television interference from transmission lines has also been established (Olsen et al., 1992).
 Important input parameters to the computer program are voltage, current, conductor size, and geometric configuration of the line.